hisco/child-process-exec-argv/README.md

 It's not recommended for most projects to be framilier with the required code modification.

 This is when this module comes in handy, it will do the dirty code modifications for you.
-Including assigning random ports to child process.
+Including assigning random ports to child process, while validating that these are free.

 ##Simple usage
 The following usage should be enough to most projects.